tanepiper/svelte-formula/packages/docs-site/docs/groups/data.md

 </div>
 ```

-## `reset`

-This will reset all the underlying data of any displayed rows, but does not itself delete any rows.
-This is calling the
-underlying form row `reset` methods.

 ## `clear`

 Calling this will empty the group of all rows of data.

 ## `forms`

-An `Set` of all the underlying [Formula](../formula.md) instances that allows for finer control, or access to the form
+An `Map` of all the underlying [Formula](../formula.md) instances that allows for finer control, or access to the form
 stores